-Chinese New Year Parade NYC: Route Guide and Tips
+The Ultimate Guide To The Chinese New Year Parade NYC: Route And Tips

 If you’re lucky enough to be in NYC for Chinese New Year, trying to decide what to do can be overwhelming.
 But don’t worry – YOTEL has got you covered!
 From catching the best of the parade to eating as much Chinese food as you possibly can, we have routed out the best guide to get the most out of Chinese New Year.